We support a wide range of formats for 3D and 2D data.

-While X3D is our "scene graph" format, the whole engine is designed as a general-purpose 3D / 2D engine, and many other model formats are supported as well: Collada, 3DS, Wavefront OBJ, MD3, Spine and many others.
+While X3D is our "scene graph" format, the whole engine is designed as a general-purpose 3D / 2D engine, and many other model formats are supported as well: Collada, 3DS, Wavefront OBJ, MD3, STL, Spine and many others.
 We also fully support older versions of the X3D standard: VRML 1.0 and VRML 2.0.

 You can use any 3D modeler to design your 3D and 2D data.
 Blender?
 3DS Max?
 Anything else?
 In part, that's because X3D (and it's predecessor, VRML) is an open and popular 3D format, and decent exporters for it exist in practically every 3D authoring tool.
 For detecting "placeholders" on levels you can configure the detection method to match your authoring tool.

 In case of Blender, we have a description of how to create and export data along with some custom exporters (but to export the static 3D data from Blender, you can just use the standard X3D exporter!).

 Animations are supported, in two flavors: interactive animation interpolated at runtime, or a "precalculated" animation (for fastest playback, but at the cost of using more memory).

 You can compile and package your games as

 It's easy to compile the same game to many platforms.